Toddler FAQ

 Q. Do you accept cloth diapers?

-A. No, ABC only allows for children with commercially packed, disposable diapers.
+A. ABC only allows children with commercially packed, disposable diapers.

 Q. What happens if my child gets sick during the day?

 A. ABC has a strict illness policy.
-If your child falls ill during the day then you will be contacted to pick up your child as soon as possible.
-In the meanwhile your child will be separated from the children and made comfortable until you arrive.
-If your child is sent home early then he/she must be kept home for a full day (24 hours) and may return to ABC only when the symptoms are no longer present and when a doctor’s note is presented stating that the child is well enough to return to daycare.
+If your child falls ill during the day, you will be contacted to pick up your child as soon as possible.
+In the meantime, your child will be separated from the children and made comfortable until you arrive.
+If your child is sent home early, then he/she must be kept home for a full day (24 hours) and may return to ABC only when the symptoms are no longer present and when a doctor’s note is presented stating that the child is well enough to return to daycare.

 Q. Are you able to give my child medicine?